Colorado FPPA Occupationally Disabled Retirees for Fair COLAs

 Have relevant information, documents, or updates that could support this initiative?

 Whether you’ve contacted a legislator, received a response from FPPA, or have documentation to share, your insight strengthens our collective efforts.
-This campaign depends on transparent information and collaboration among retirees, families, and supporters statewide.
+This campaign depends on transparency and collaboration among retirees, families, and supporters statewide.

 How You Can Help